 - A family history of precancerous polyps in the colon increases the risk of papillary thyroid cancer.

 Immune suppression.
-People with the human immunodeficiency virus (HIV), the virus that causes AIDS, and people whose immune systems are suppressed because of organ transplantation have a higher risk of developing a neuroendocrine tumor.
+People with the human immunodeficiency virus (HIV), the virus that causes acquired immunodeficiency syndrome (AIDS), and people whose immune systems are suppressed because of organ transplantation have a higher risk of developing a neuroendocrine tumor.

 Arsenic exposure.
 Exposure to the poison arsenic may increase the risk of Merkel cell cancer.

 Sun exposure.
 Because Merkel cell cancer often occurs on the sun-exposed areas of the head and neck, many doctors think that sun exposure may be a risk factor for developing the cancer.
 Learn more about protecting your skin from the sun.